-JWCC Institutional Waivers
+JWCC Institutional Scholarships

-Fine Arts- Music Waiver.
+Fine Arts- Music Scholarship.
 Student must be involved with vocal or instrumental music.
 The student must audition with the Music Department and participation in the Music program is required.
 All awardees are determined by the music faculty.
 (Awarded through the Music Department - 217-641-4999)

-Fine Arts- Visual Arts Waiver.
+Fine Arts- Visual Arts Scholarship.
 Student must fulfill work requirements for the visual arts department.
 The student must pass a portfolio review.
 All awardees are determined by the visual arts faculty.
 (Awarded through the Visual Arts Department - 217-641-4997)

 Student Support Services Scholarship.
 Awards are based on qualifications for the Student Support Services program.
 (Awarded through Student Support Services - 217-641-4343)